Legana/AMP_prediction_in_genomes/01_data_comparison.md

 # AMP predictor data

-The training and test sets of six recent AMP predictors were examined to assess the degree to which they varied between predictors, and how well they matched the proteomes of *Arabidopsis thaliana* and *Homo sapiens*.
+The training and test sets of nine AMP predictors (**Table 1.2**) were examined to assess the degree to which they varied between predictors, and how well they matched the proteomes of *Arabidopsis thaliana* and *Homo sapiens*.

-**Table 2.1:** Summary table of the number of positive and negative sequences present in the training and test set in six AMP predictors
+**Table 1.1:** Summary table of the number of positive and negative sequences present in the training and test set in six AMP predictors

 | AMP predictor       | Train - AMPs | Train - non-AMPs | Test - AMPs | Test - non-AMPs |